-• Curse adds a character whose last adventure was in Curse of the Azure Bonds.

-• Pool adds a character whose last adventure was in Pool of RADIANCE.

-• HILLSFAR adds a character whose last adventure was in HILLSFAR.
-If the character was originally generated in POOL or RADLAYCE or CURSE or THE AZURE BONDS then both the original and HILLSFAR saved game files are required.
+- Curse adds a character whose last adventure was in Curse of the Azure Bonds. - Pool adds a character whose last adventure was in Pool of RADIANCE. - HILLSFAR adds a character whose last adventure was in HILLSFAR.
+If the character was originally generated in Pool of Radiance or Curse of the Azure Bonds then both the original and HILLSFAR saved game files are required.
 Refer to the quick start card for additional information.

 Remove character from party transfers a character from the party to the saved game disk.